GroundhogState/Quantum_information_in_spin_chains/README.md

 Concepts from quantum information theory are used to reverse the conventional definition of a graph state and assign to a given many-body state a *mutual information graph*.
 Structural properties of this graph and the spectrum of its matrix representation are found to uncover signatures of the many-body localization transition in the Pal-Huse model.

+# Results

+Coming soon.

+# Using this project

 ## Getting started

 For a primer on the physics background to this project, read the [background](ref/background.md).